gitlabhq/gitlab-recipes/install/centos/README.md

 a custom Red Hat&reg; distribution maintained by [Princeton University][PU] and the [Institute for Advanced Study][IAS].
 We take advantage of the PUIAS Computational repository to obtain a git v1.8.x package since the base CentOS repositories only provide v1.7.1 which is not compatible with GitLab.
-Although the PUIAS Computational repo offers an RPM, it requires the other PUIAS repos as a dependency, so you'll have to add it manually.
+Although the PUIAS offers an RPM to install the repo, it requires the other PUIAS repos as a dependency, so you'll have to add it manually.

 Create /etc/yum.repos.d/PUIAS_6_computational.repo and add the following lines: